BuoyantIO/gateway-api-workshop/README.md

 This is where things start to go wrong.
-We who were at this workshop know that there's an HTTPRoute redirecting all the `smiley` traffic to `smiley2`, but our NOC engineer doesn't know that.
+We who were at this workshop know that there's an HTTPRoute redirecting all the `smiley` traffic to `smiley2`, but our on-call engineer doesn't know that.
 They'll get _very_ confused when they realize that there aren't even any `smiley` pods to look at.

 <!-- @wait -->